Paquita Sabrafen: Galleries

 Other Sabrafen canvas are found in the Atomic Bomb Museum, the 26 Martyrs Museum and Nagasaki Town Hall.
 Her canvas ‘Woman looking at her own reflection in the lake’ was selected to occupy a prime place in the Tokyo Metropolitan Art Museum (Nika exhibition 1993).

-Some of Paquita Sabrafen largest oil on canvas painting are also found in churches, must notably "Nuestra Señora de Orito" found in the Sanctuary of Capuchins in Alicante, where approximately 200,000 people pilgrim each year and it is said that her paintings have inspired much devotion.
+Some of Paquita Sabrafen largest oil on canvas painting are also found in churches, most notably "Nuestra Señora de Orito" found in the Sanctuary of Capuchins in Alicante, where approximately 200,000 people pilgrim each year and it is said that her paintings have inspired much devotion.
 Others paintings are found are in the church of Carmelitesin in the village of Lietor (Albacete, Castilla la Mancha).
 Sabrafen's painting of “Cruz Ortiz Real” inspired from the nun declared a Saint by the Pope on 21 March 2004 hangs inside the church of Salessianas in Alicante, Spain.